chadrem/tribe/README.md

 ## Timers

 Actors can create timers to perform some work in the future.
-Both one-shot and periodic timers are provides.
+Both one-shot and periodic timers are provided.

     class MyActor < Tribe::Actor
       private